mikegamaroff/Movie-Recommendations/README.md

-## Movie Recommendation Engine
+## Movie Recommendation engine
 This application is a movie recommendation system built by Mike Gamaroff.

-I opted to use NextJS because it simplifies API management, which I needed to make the appliation a lot more vibrant and interesting, leverage movie posters from a free service called TMDB.
+I opted to use NextJS because it simplifies API management, which I needed to make the appliation a lot more vibrant and interesting, and leverage movie posters from a free service called TMDB.

 This allowed me to use the names provided in the movies.json to get posters of every movie listed.